L13/vscode-diff/README.md

 #### Windows

-* `Reveal in Explorer` - Shows the current file in the explorer.
+* `Reveal in File Explorer` - Shows the current file in the explorer.

 #### Linux